thumblemonks/riot/README.markdown

 1. Better error messages (maybe need to rename asserts to should for better readability)
 1. Perhaps: Multiple setup blocks in one context
 1. Perhaps: association macro chaining
+1. Uhhhhh ... a teardown method (maybe :)